cjriches/simulatron/Documentation/assembly-language.md

 [72, 101, 108, 108, 111]
 ```

+A constant, label, or static data name can be used anywhere a literal is expected.
+Any names that cannot be found will become external symbols in the generated object code and must be resolved at link time.

+A `sizeof` expression can also be used in place of a literal.
+The syntax for this is `sizeof(identifier)`, where `identifier` is the name of a static data declaration made in this file.
+This resolves to the size of the data.

+## Identifiers
 Names, used for constants, static data, and labels, may contain alphanumeric characters and underscores, but must not start with a digit.
 They are case-sensitive.
 ```
 foo